02 Aug Guide to Layer Picking

 Standalone Layer Picking Robots

 A robot layer picking system provides warehouses with a flexible solution that has fewer height restrictions than other picking systems.
-The standalone robot features up to eight configurations for pick and drop positions.
+A standalone robot can feature up to eight configurations for pick and drop positions.
 It operates equally efficiently in pallet-to-descrambler and pallet-to-pallet applications.

-Robot layer picking systems function at temperatures as low as freezing (32 degrees Fahrenheit or 0 degrees Celsius) and as high as 95 degrees Fahrenheit (35 degrees Celsius).
-An optional feature permits this unit to operate at higher temperatures up to 104 degrees Fahrenheit (40 degrees Celsius).
-The robot has a lifting capacity of 825 pounds per layer.
+Some layer picking technologies can function at temperatures as low as freezing (32 degrees Fahrenheit or 0 degrees Celsius) and as high as 95 degrees Fahrenheit (35 degrees Celsius).
+An optional feature permits units to operate at higher temperatures up to 104 degrees Fahrenheit (40 degrees Celsius).

-This device is one of the most economical automated layer picking options available for several supply chain applications.
+This technology is one of the most economical automated layer picking options available for several supply chain applications.

 Overhead Gantry Layer Picking Systems

 Gantry layer picking systems can withstand conditions in cold storage warehouses with temperatures below freezing.
-These systems operate well in temperatures as low as -19 degrees Fahrenheit (-28 degrees Celsius).
+Some of the available technologies operate well in temperatures as low as -19 degrees Fahrenheit (-28 degrees Celsius).
 They can also operate in temperatures up to 95 degrees Fahrenheit (35 degrees Celsius) or 104 degrees Fahrenheit (40 degrees Celsius) with an optional upgrade.

 Hoist Layer Picking Systems